Come to the Faux Isle

 Come to where the vanilla is, come to faux isle country.

-So, I meant to take pics of both my socks and shrug over the weekend, but I
+So, I meant to take pics of both my socks and shrug over the weekend, but I got sucked into watching seasons 3, 4 and 5 of The Office was very busy doing many important, productive things.
+But I did manage to squeeze these in!

 Zzzzzzzzzz

-I've never done plain ol' stockinette socks before, but with a funky patterned yarn like this one, it was the only way to go.
-You can see in the cuff there (which I did make longer than usual, prolly to avoid the stockinette vacuum that was coming after) that even ribbing would have obscured it.
+(which I did make longer than usual, prolly to avoid the stockinette vacuum that was coming after) that even ribbing would have obscured it.
 So I just threw a Sherman heel into the mix and voila!
 Riveting, ain't they.

 The yarn was on the thinner side, so I knitted these up on size 0s.
 Not an experience I hope to repeat anytime soon.
 Neither is plain stockinette.
 It was a bit of a snoozer.
 It also started to get a little baggy around the ankle, so I gradually decreased along the sides (starting a couple of inches above the heel) to get a snugger fit.